 By Ruby Van Dyk || Staff Writer

 On Thursday, February 15th, Benjamin Jerner came to F&M to discuss the current legal landscape impacting access to public bathrooms.
-Jerner, a lawyer from Philadelphia, has spent the last 20 years practicing law and specializing in estate planning, probate and estate administration, adoption and legal issues impacting gay, lesbian, bisexual and transgender clients.
+Jerner, a lawyer from Philadelphia, has spent the last 20 years practicing law and specializing in estate planning, probate (check more about probate laws here)and estate administration, adoption and legal issues impacting gay, lesbian, bisexual and transgender clients.

 Jerner’s talk, titled “Bathrooms – Where do we Stand (or Sit?)” had a great turnout.
 Students, faculty, and even a few members of the Lancaster community all gathered to listen to Mr. Jerner.
 Jerner started out by laying out a brief history of public restrooms.
 Public restrooms were created in ancient Rome and have been subject to controversy ever since.
 Jerner pointed out the fact that women used to be excluded from public restrooms until they entered the workforce during the Industrial Revolution.
-Bathrooms were also segregated by race until the Civil Rights Movement.
+The Law Office of Glenn C. McGovern gives information that the bathrooms were also segregated by race until the Civil Rights Movement.
 This means public bathrooms have had a history of exclusion.

 In the last few years the issue of public restroom use in regards to transgender people has begun to garner more attention and debate.
 Some people argue that transgender individuals should have to use the restrooms that corresponds with their biological sex rather than their gender identity.
 According to Jerner, this is extremely problematic because this could subjugate transgender individuals to the risk of physical harm, social isolation and could publicly out them as transgender against their will.
 Jerener added that institutions failing to recognize and legitimize people for who they are makes people, especially young people, feel excluded and illegitimate.
 Jerner stated that he thinks the solution is gender inclusive bathrooms, not just allowing transgender individuals to use whichever bathroom they preference, but allowing all people to use all public restrooms.